The TAs Role – Always refer to the Package of Assigned Teaching before signing up for your problem sessions.

 - Providing a further explanation of the problem at hand that clarifies how the problem fits into the broader narrative of the lecture.

 Due to mandatory attendance, the TA should keep track of attendance as well as of any student presentations done on the board.
 An example of an incentive for students is to grant bonus points for attendance and/or presentations.
 Of course, not every student will have the opportunity to present at the board at every meeting, but by rotation they should all have a chance to do so.
-Student tardiness is intolerable, and the TA is responsible for dealing with the situation accordingly.
+Student tardiness is unacceptable, and the TA is responsible for dealing with the situation accordingly.
 Tardiness of 10 minutes or more should translate to a full absence for the late student.
 In addition, disruptive behavior should also annul attendance.
 The TA should record non-attendance and it should count negatively toward the final grade.
 The lecturer should impose these regulations and should ask the TA to reinforce them, which will strengthen the set policies.

 Transitioning from high school to the university is a tremendous and difficult step for many students.
 Some students who have traditionally possessed great intellectual ability end up struggling, and lose track of their new responsibilities and have difficulty adjusting to their new environment.
 They need your guidance to grasp their position as active learners and regain control of their own learning.
 TAs need to realize that this requires their leadership and mentorship since they will foster a close relationship with their students.
 It is crucial for the TA to understand that they are teaching students first, all the while also teaching chemistry.